wickedcode01/policy-handbook/README.md

+## Cybersecurity policy handbook for a small company

-## Deliverables for Capstone Course
+These are the final deliverables for Capstone course.